 MWiB aims to know Christ and to make him known, encouraging, equipping and enabling women to participate fully in the life of the church and in society whether at the global, national or local level.

 As an example of its international work, MWiB formed a partnership with the Church of North India (CNI), and raised funds to support the CNI in its work to gain better opportunities and conditions for girls.

 Methodist Women in Britain held a Creativity Day — "Come to us, Creative Spirit" — at St Andrew's Methodist Church in 2013, with Christian Textile Artist Yvonne Bell providing inspiration.

 Locally MWiB supports meetings for women around the Circuit and provides joint activities, such as Retreat Days, fund-raising events and services.

 Members also take part in District Projects.
 For the Mission Aviation project the Circuit contributed £600.
-MWiB in the South East District has been supporting "4 Aurora", named after a six year old girl who died from a brain tumour.
-With the help of Brain Tumour Research, it has been raising funds for research into this devastating affliction.
+When, with the help of Brain Tumour Research, MWiB in the South East District supported "4 Aurora", named after a six year old girl who died from a brain tumour, it raised funds for research into this devastating affliction.

 With more and more people living longer, dementia is becoming quite a common issue for many in our communities — both for those with this disease, and for those who care for them.
 MWiB is providing resources for churches to become more dementia friendly.